 Some personal information…

 I am married to my wife Elizabeth and we are parents to three children, Meredith, Michael, and Eli.

-My daughter Meredith graduated from High Point University (NC) majoring in Visual Merchandising Design after that she went to work for Diane von Furstenberg in New York City.
+My daughter Meredith graduated from High Point University (NC) majoring in Visual Merchandising Design, after that she went to work for Diane von Furstenberg in New York City.
 Now she is living in Florence, Italy pursuing her Master’s degree at Polimoda Fashion School.

 Michael graduated from Duquesne University (PA) majoring in Music Composition and Technology and he’s completed a Master’s Degree at NYU.
-Currently, he’s in the midst of completing Tonmeister certification at NYU.
+Currently, he’s in the midst of completing the Tonmeister certification at NYU.

 Our 9-year-old, Eli goes to elementary school and he enjoys playing Fortnite, Basketball, and hanging out with his dog, Georgie!
 He is still getting over the loss of his best friend Spartacus – a 170 pound Great Dane!
 (Pictured below)